help_outline Skip to main content

 How much does it cost to join?

-The cost for joining MTOA is $65.00 and $77 US for members living outside the US.
-Upon joining you will receive an email with your membership number and password that you can use to access the website's members only area, which provides online access to all past magazines, our roster and lots of other member services.
-You will also be invited to participate in our ListServ – our online question/answer forum.
+The cost for joining MTOA is $65.00 per family.
+Upon joining you will receive an email with your membership number and password which you can use to access the website's Members Only area.
+This provides you online access to all past magazines, our roster and lots of other member services as described in the question earlier.

 Are there any pro-rating of dues if you join mid year?